GKastner87/gkastner87.github.io/content/posts/2023-12-09-powershell-automation-scripts.md

 title: "PowerShell Automation: 5 Scripts That Will Change Your Life (And Save You Hours)"
 description: "Ready to level up your automation game?
 These advanced PowerShell scripts will transform your Intune management from chaos to ORGANIZED PERFECTION! 🚀"
 date: "2023-12-09"
-category: "PowerShell"
+category: "Scripting"
-tags: ["PowerShell", "Intune", "Automation"]
+tags: ["Scripting", "Intune"]
 ---

 # PowerShell Automation: 5 Advanced Scripts That Will Change Your Life! 🚀